 If the symbolic Checkpoint calls in program, precede it with an XRST call that specifies checkpoint data of blanks.

 CALL ‘CBLTDLI’ USING WS-XRST i/o pcb/aib i/o area length i/o area

-- Specifies the DB PCB for the GN call.
+- Specifies the DB PCB for the XRST call.

 - DB PCB will act as an input and output parameter.

 - AIB parameter is an input and output parameter.

 - If AIB using in the XRST call, all the below fields must be initialized in the AIB - AIBID, AIBLEN, AIBRSNM1, AIBOALEN.